leebaird/discover/README.md

 * External scan will set the nmap source port to 53 and the max-rrt-timeout to 1500ms.
 * Internal scan will set the nmap source port to 88 and the max-rrt-timeout to 500ms.
-* Nmap is used to perform host discovery, port scanning, service enumeration and OS identification.
+* Nmap is used to perform host discovery, port scanning, service enumeration, and OS identification.
-* Matching nmap scripts are used for additional enumeration.
+* Nmap scripts and Metasploit auxiliary modules are used for additional enumeration.
 * Addition tools: enum4linux, smbclient, and ike-scan.
-* Matching Metasploit auxiliary modules are also leveraged.

 ## WEB
 ### Insecure direct object reference